Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kansas vs. Indiana BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game features the No. 2 Kansas Jayhawks (9-1) and the Indiana Hoosiers (7-2) clashing at Assembly Hall (on December 16) at 12:30 PM ET.
-This matchup, according to our computer prediction, will result in a 77-70 win for Kansas.
+Saturday's game that pits the No. 2 Kansas Jayhawks (9-1) versus the Indiana Hoosiers (7-2) at Assembly Hall has a projected final score of 77-70 (based on our computer prediction) in favor of Kansas, who is favored in this matchup by our model.
+Tipoff is at 12:30 PM ET on December 16.

-Based on our computer prediction, the Kansas versus Indiana game has a predicted point spread that equals the actual spread (7.5).
-The two teams are projected to exceed the 146.5 over/under.
+Based on our computer prediction, the Kansas versus Indiana matchup has a predicted point spread that matches the actual spread (7.5).
+The two sides are projected to eclipse the 146.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!